BLACK BELT

 PRIVATE LESSONS AVAILABLE

-All classes and students personally instructed by San Dan Black Belt Sensei Antony Mavroudis who has been training in the Original Shotokai Style of Shotokan Karate for over thirty years featuring Kihon-Basics, Kata-Forms, and Kumite-Sparring.
+All Shotokan classes personally instructed by San Dan Black Belt Sensei Antony Mavroudis who has been training in the Original Shotokai Style of Shotokan Karate for over thirty years and is also Shodan Black Black in Traditional Jujutsu.

 Authentic Kobudo included which is training with the Japanese and Okinawan Sai, Tonfa, Bo and Jo.